-Housing status must be verified prior to the use of Flexible Funding.
-See Appendix A: HSSP Verification of Household Eligibility.
+Housing status must be verified on the HSSP Verification of Household Eligibility form prior to the use of Flexible Funding.
+See Appendix A: Required Forms.

 Housing status documentation must be kept in the client file.
 Documentation must be dated within 30 days of the service provided.